Bengisu Avcı

 Bengisu Avcı (born 1996) is a Turkish swimmer specializing in open water swimming.
 She is holder of the Triple Crown of Open Water Swimming.
-As of 4 August 2025, she completed the Oceans Seven challenge, being the first Turkish woman to do so.
+As of 4 August 2025, she completed the Oceans Seven challenge, being the first Turkish person to do so.

 Sport career

 Avcı started her swimming career at age six in the Ege University Swim Club.
 In 2011, she was admitted to the national team, where she was a member until 2015.
 She switched over to marathon swimming with the recommendation of her coach in the Ege University Swim Club in 2013.
 In the beginning, she competed in the 3K and 5K, later in the 7.5K and 10K distances.
 She works as a swimming coach.

 In 2016, she swam within a Turkish group the 34 km distance from Naples to Capri Island in the Tyrrhenian Sea in Italy.
 In 2017, Avcı attempted to swim the English Channel, which she had to give up after seven hours due to hypothermia in the 16 C water.
 On 3 August the next year, she swam the same course of 34 km from England to Cap Gris-Nez, France in a time of 11:29.
 She became the second Turkish woman and the youngest in Turkey.

 On 5-6 September 2022, she took up the Oceans Seven series by swimming the 34 km-long Catalina Channel between Santa Catalina Island and Los Angeles, United States in a time of 11:59 as the first Turkish woman.

 The next year, she swam 48.5 km around the Manhattan Island, New York, United States, also known as the 20 Bridges Swim.
 She was awarded the Triple Crown of Open Water Swimming by the World Aquatics.
 She became the first Turkish woman to receive this title.

 On 8 August 2023, in the occasion of the 100th anniversary of the Turkish Republic, she swam the 30 km-long course between the historic ANZAC Cove and the island Gökçeada in the northern Aegean Sea together with Murat Öz in a time of 10:36.